juha-h/baresip-studio/README.md

 The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android.

+After cloning the project, in android-studio:

+- Open an existing Android Studio project

-After cloning the project, in android-studio File -> Invalidate Caches / Restart -> Invalidate & Restart.
+- File -> Invalidate Caches / Restart -> Invalidate & Restart

+Feedback welcome.